We are staying quite active despite the pandemic. Please take a look at all the upcoming events and opportunities.

 People of color must get justice and changes must happen or our society will collapse.
 Let’s make those at fault accountable and find solutions to this tragedy that has been overlooked for too long.

 GRAUUW FILES AMICUS BRIEF IN SUPPORT OF ERA

 On June 29, 2020, GRAAUW, AAUW of Virginia, AAUW of Illinois, and AAUW of Nevada, joined by 18 other groups, filed an amicus brief in support of the Attorney Generals of Virginia, Illinois, and Nevada in their lawsuit against the National Archivist.

 The 2018–19 award year kicked off with the release of our updated online Fellowships and Grants directory in which you can find out more about the remarkable women and organizations from your area!
 To learn more about AAUW’s fellowships and grants programs and past awardees, visit our fellowships and grants web page and read our Following the Fellows blog series.
 Read More

 This report reveals that women also take on larger student loans than do men.
 And because of the gender pay gap, they have less disposable income with which to repay their loans after graduation, requiring more time to pay back their student debt than do men.
 As a result, women hold nearly two-thirds of the outstanding student debt in the United States — almost $900 billion as of mid-2018.
 Read More.

-In principle and in practice, AAUW values and seeks an inclusive membership, workforce, leadership team, and board of directors.
-There shall be no barriers to full participation in this organization on the basis of age, disability, ethnicity, gender, gender identity, geographical location, national origin, race, religious beliefs, sexual orientation, and socioeconomic status.
+In principle and in practice, AAUW values and seeks an inclusive membership, workforce, leadership team and board of directors.
+There shall be no barriers to full participation in this organization on the basis of age, disability, ethnicity, gender, gender identity, geographical location, national origin, race, religious beliefs, sexual orientation or socioeconomic status.